megnergit/mecanum-buggy-esp32-e4/README.md

 **NOTE!**

-There are two types of USB mini cable.
+There are two types of USB mini-B cable (the interface to ESP32).
 One transmits data and power, and the other only power.
 The latter cannot be used to to write Arduino program on to ESP32 chip.

 Two cables look exactly the same.
 Use the one that is "known" to be a data cable.